gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 Speaking of the right mood, we had enough good snacks brought in for all participants and observers!

 Depending on the time of the day, you may plan on bringing breakfast, lunch or snacks into your self-selection event.
-We run ours in the afternoon and brought in selection of European chocolate, popcorn and juices.
+We ran ours in the afternoon and brought in a selection of European chocolate, popcorn and juices.

 #### Posters